-The 35-year-old science complex on the Oregon City campus is outdated and contributes to class overcrowding and long wait lists, which both contribute to increased student time to completion and lower retention.
+The 35-year-old science complex on the Oregon City campus was outdated and contributed to class overcrowding and long wait lists, which both contributed to increased student time to completion and lower retention.

-The project will double the current chemistry lab capacity, accommodating an additional 250 chemistry students a year.
+This project doubled the college's chemistry lab capacity, accommodating an additional 250 chemistry students a year.
 Additional biology classes can be offered due to efficient prep space.
-Maker/collaboration spaces will expand opportunities for partnership research.
+Maker/collaboration spaces expand opportunities for partnership research.
 This project adds the ability for Saturday middle and high school extra-curricular learning.

 This project will serve all science and allied health majors.
 It expands collegiate and technical science laboratories preparing students for majors and careers in physics; chemistry; biology; water/wastewater; environmental sciences; cellular and molecular invertebrate studies, geologic studies and health sciences prerequisites such as anatomy and physiology.

 Construction start: May 2018